 Asura_b&w

-Asura is the University of Georgia’s premiere co-educational fusion dance team, and welcomes highly determined and motivated UGA students who demonstrate passion, character, and discipline.
-Specializing in a multitude of styles including, but not limited to Bollywood, bhangra, hip-hop, and contemporary, Asura constantly engages the audience and actively campaigns to represent all that there is to love about the art of dance.
+Asura is a premiere co-educational fusion dance team and welcomes highly determined and motivated students who demonstrate passion, character, and discipline.
+Specializing in a multitude of dance styles including, but not limited to Bollywood, bhangra, hip-hop, and contemporary, Asura constantly engages the audience and actively campaigns to represent all that there is to love about the art of dance.

 Pamoja